-We recognise that there are children of widely different scientific abilities in all classes and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this in a variety of ways by, all supported by the structure of the Collins scheme of work;

-- Setting common tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty to challenge and extend pupils.
-(The scheme has different challenge levels to aid this.) - Providing resources which are free from discrimination and stereotyping and are of different complexity, matched to the ability of the child. - Using teaching assistants to support the work of individual children and groups while promoting participation and independence.
+- We recognise that there are children of widely different scientific abilities in all classes and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this in a variety of ways: - Setting common tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty to challenge and extend pupils.
+Providing resources which are free from discrimination and stereotyping and are of different complexity, matched to the ability of the child. - Using teaching assistants to support the work of individual children and groups while promoting participation and independence.